akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 45.18% | 49.64% |
 | Free Throw % | 82.78% | 74.59% |

 **Analysis:** Wisconsin (W03) is a major favorite as a much higher seed than Montana (W14).
-Wisconsin has a higher ELO rating (1736 vs 1642), indicating better season-long performance.
 Historically, #3 seeds have won 85.20% of games against #14 seeds in the tournament.
 Wisconsin has a stronger defense, allowing 101.5 points per 100 possessions compared to 108.8 for Montana.
-Wisconsin is the clear favorite with a 78.39% chance to win.
+Wisconsin is the clear favorite with a 75.54% chance to win.

 ---

 ### W04 Arizona vs W13 Akron

-**Prediction:** Arizona has a 70.89% chance to win
+**Prediction:** Arizona has a 71.91% chance to win

-**ELO Ratings:** Arizona: 1732, Akron: 1701
+**ELO Ratings:** Arizona: 1632, Akron: 1628

-**Betting Odds:** Arizona -5.5, Moneyline: -244
+**Betting Odds:** Arizona -5.5, Moneyline: -256

 **Advanced Stats Comparison:**